 Starting something new can be scary.
 It’s normal to feel unsure and doubt if you’re doing anything right.
 Unlike piloting a hot air balloon for the first time (is that even what it’s called?!) or venturing out on open water for the first time with someone who has Rose like vibes (there WAS enough room on that floating door), you have nothing to be afraid of when it comes to journaling.
 You realllyyyyy can’t do anything wrong.
 If you want to get the most out of your journaling practice though, there are tips that you can follow!
 Because we know you’re eager to DiveThru, here are our best journaling tips for those of you just starting to journal:

 We live in a world that is constantly correcting us.
 We take a wrong way on our commute, and Google Maps is there to remind us of our mistake.
 Social media is right there with you when you wrongly quote a source or say something you shouldn’t.
 Spell correct greets us daily with its little red line or forced correction!
 No, iPhone, I’m not saying duck.

 We have ample opportunities in our day-to-day lives to concern ourselves with grammar, punctuation and spelling errors… journaling is not one of them.

 Constantly correcting spelling mistakes or getting hung up on the proper placement of commas dramatically takes away from your journaling experience.
-During a hot, steamy journal sess. we’re often swept up in emotions, memories or ideas.
+During a hot and steamy journaling sesh, we’re often swept up in emotions, memories or ideas.
 By forcing ourselves to focus on spelling, we’re flow-blocking — as in, blocking ourselves from getting in a journaling flow.

 Continually editing your journal entries isn’t the only way you can flow-block yourself.
 Allowing our judgemental selves to steer the journaling ship can negatively impact the incredible benefits associated with journaling.

 You know that super judgy co-worker?
 The one who sits back in meetings sneering at everyone and picking apart what everyone shares.

 Don’t let yourself transform into that co-worker while journaling.